xdhmoore/content/files/en-us/web/css/revert/index.md

 > **Note:** Revert is just a value.
 It is still possible to override the `revert` value using [specificity](/en-US/docs/Web/CSS/Specificity).

-> **Note:** The `revert` keyword is different from and should not be confused with the {{cssxref("initial")}} keyword, which uses the [initial value](/en-US/docs/Web/CSS/initial_value) defined on a per-property basis by the CSS specifications.
-In contrast, user-agent stylesheets set default values on the basis of CSS selectors.
+> **Note:** The `revert` keyword is different from and should not be confused with the {{cssxref("initial")}} keyword, which uses the [initial value](/en-US/docs/Web/CSS/initial_value) defined on a per-property basis by the CSS specifications (independent of element type).
+In contrast, user-agent stylesheets may set different property default values on different element types, etc. on the basis of CSS selectors.
 >
 > For example, the [initial value](/en-US/docs/Web/CSS/initial_value) for the [`display`](/en-US/docs/Web/CSS/display#formal_definition) property is `inline`, whereas a normal user-agent stylesheet sets the default {{cssxref("display")}} value of {{HTMLElement("div")}}s to `block`, of {{HTMLElement("table")}}s to `table`, etc.